mydobie/SkipMenuReact/CONTRIBUTING.md

 ## Testing

+NOTE: Currently there aren't any tests for this application because it a simple wrapper for the SkipMenu script.
+Once tests are developed, they should lbe following the following guidelines:

-There are two types of tests for this application: unit and integration tests.
+There are two types of tests for this application: unit and functional tests.
 Unit tests are written in Jest and test each component of the application in isolation.
-Integration tests are written in Cypress and test functionality as a user would.
+Functional tests are written in Cypress and test functionality as a user would.
 Integration tests commonly test multiple components at the same time.
 If possible, it is advised to work with a product owner when writing integration tests.

 ### Unit tests